-We all know that ice cream comes in different flavors – chocolate, vanilla, strawberry, rocky road, etc. – and someone who likes one flavor might not like another.
-But you might not be aware that songs also come in different “flavors” – Pop, Country, Rock, and Urban, among others – and a listener who loves one flavor might not like another at all.
-Each flavor – or “genre” – appeals to a different audience.
+We all know that ice cream comes in different flavors – Chocolate, Vanilla, Rocky Road, etc. – and someone who loves Double Fudge Chocolate might not be wild about Cherry Macaroon.
+Songwriting, too, comes in different flavors – Pop, Country, Rock, and Urban, among many others – and a listener who loves one flavor might not like another at all.
+Each flavor, or genre, appeals to a different audience.

 Music publishers and record labels look very closely at genres.
-They know they have the best chance of reaching listeners and having a hit record if the songs they release fit easily into a popular radio genre (also known as a radio “format.”)
+They know they have the best chance of reaching listeners and having a hit record if the songs they release fit into a popular radio genre, also known as a radio “format.”

-If you’re thinking about pitching your songs to the music industry, it’s important to be aware of the contemporary genres and the songs that are currently successful in that genre.
+As a songwriter, if you’re thinking about pitching your songs to the music industry, it’s important to be aware of contemporary genres and the songs that are currently successful in that genre.
 Once you know that, you’ll know what record labels and music publishers are looking for.
 It will be much easier to get a record deal or publishing contract if you do.

 Choose a genre and get familiar with it

 If you’re interested in Rock, Pop, R&B/Soul or Hip-Hop, check out the current radio airplay charts to see which songs are getting the most play.
-These are the ones that listeners are eating up!
+These are the songs that listeners are eating up!
 You can find up-to-date Radio Airplay Charts at BDSradio.com and Billboard.com.
-Click on “Select Chart Here” and check out the ones you’re interested in.
-If you don’t know which charts you’re interested in, check out a few.
+Click on “Select Chart Here” and go through the charts you’re interested in.
+If you don’t know which charts to look at, check out a few.
 This is essential research for songwriters!

-Once you’ve found a genre you like and a couple of songs, listen to them carefully and study your genre.
-Look for the general, broad characteristics of your genre by asking the following questions as you listen.
+When you find a genre with a couple of songs you like, listen to them carefully.
+Explore the general songwriting characteristics of your genre by asking the following questions as you listen.

 What kind of language is used?